 The Gospel: Sweeps

-The Gospel series explains the most important Wall St. Jesus terminology for your trading edification.
+This post explains one of the most important Wall St. Jesus terms for your trading edification: sweeps.

 Trading is never a level playing field: technology and order types available to professionals are not always available to everyone else.
 Still, you might as well know what you’re up against.
 Let’s discuss what Jesus christened “sweeps”.